Key Breed Facts

 Older dogs are not known to be fussy eaters, but this does not mean they can be fed a lower quality diet.
 It's best to feed a mature dog twice a day, once in the morning and then again in the evening, making sure it's good quality food that meets all their nutritional requirements.
 It's also important that dogs be given the right amount of exercise so they burn off any excess calories or they might gain too much weight which can lead to all sorts of health issues.
 Obesity can shorten a dog's life by several years so it's important to keep an eye on their waistline from the word go.

 If you are looking to buy a Maltipoo, you would need to pay anything from £450 to over £1000 for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old Maltipoo in northern England would be £22.01 a month for basic cover but for a lifetime policy, this would set you back £43.83 a month (quote as of July 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether or not they have been neutered or spayed among other things.
+The cost of insuring a male 3-year-old Maltipoo in northern England would be £22.87 a month for basic cover but for a lifetime policy, this would set you back £44.32 a month (quote as of November 2017).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether they have been neutered or spayed among other things.

 As a rough guide, the average cost to keep and care for a Maltipoo would be between £50 to £80 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a responsibly-bred, healthy Maltipoo puppy bred from health tested parents.